twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiexternal-format.md

 The supported archive formats are `tar`, `tar.gz`, `tgz`, `tar.bz2`, `tbz2`, `xz`, and `zip`.
 If `format` is not specified then chezmoi will guess the format using firstly the path of the URL and secondly its contents.

+The optional `include` and `exclude` fields are lists of patterns specify which archive members to include or exclude respectively.
+Patterns match paths in the archive, not the target state. chezmoi uses the following algorithm to determine whether an archive member is included:

+1. If the archive member name matches any `exclude` pattern, then the archive member is excluded.
+2. Otherwise, if the archive member name matches any `include` pattern, then the archive member is included.
+3. Otherwise, if only `include` patterns were specified then the archive member is excluded.
+4. Otherwise, if only `exclude` patterns were specified then the archive member is included.
+5. Otherwise, the archive member is included.o

+Excluded archive members do not generate source state entries, and, if they are directories, all of their children are also excluded.

 If `type` is `git-repo` then chezmoi will run `git clone <url> <target-name>` with the optional `clone.args` if the target does not exist.
 If the target